 - Have a place to go every day.
 Even if it’s your own bed and you just roll over, having a place set for your quiet time tells your brain that you’re serious.
 By the way, if you’re just starting out the bed isn’t going to be your best option for longevity.

 - Be focused on change.
 Remember, having a quiet time isn’t just about doing stuff or having “me time.”
 It’s the time you set aside to become that woman you envisioned earlier.
-Quiet time is like a cocoon space you crawl into every day and slowly emerge day by day as your true, beautiful butterfly self.
+Quiet time is like a cocooned space you crawl into every day and slowly emerge day by day as your true, beautiful butterfly self.

 The following are activities I do in my quiet time.
 I don’t necessarily do each thing every day or follow a rigid routine.
 I just start with my purpose in mind and go with the flow.
 I recommend you do the same until you find what works for you.

 The way I start my quiet time is to pray.
 In other words, I talk to my Creator -Â my Heavenly Father.
 I tell Him how grateful I am for having this new day in the first place.
 Then I honor Him by speaking highly of who He is.
 In other words, I give Him praise because He is truly worthy of all the praise I could possibly give!
 God has been so good to me!